liuwan95/liuwan95.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Ph.D.
-Candidate
+role: Assistant Professor

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Old Dominion University
+  - name: University of Hawaii at Manoa
     #url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)